 - Build: First, ensure all required files are copied properly using "ls" command.
 Then build with "make" command.
 Upon successfully build, we will generate an executable file, titled “app”.
 Note, you may encounter a “clock skew” warning during building.
 This is because of a mismatch of time (if system time lag) between IoT2020 module and time of creation of Makefile.
 You have to set time during environment setup section in order to get rid of this warning.

-1 / 2 • Building application using "make"
+1 / 2 • Copying application building files

 Importing Node-RED flow diagram: In this step, we will import high-level software module (aka Node-RED flow diagram) to provide an intuitive UI for users.
 Since, we already installed a new Node-RED module (node-red-node-sqlite), we need to reboot our IoT2020 to make installed module effective.
 So, please reboot and login again with root.
 You can download Node-RED flow diagram script for this application from here.